S-100 bus

-The S-100 bus or Altair bus, IEEE 696-1983 (withdrawn), is an early computer bus designed in 1974 as a part of the Altair 8800.
-The S-100 bus was the first industry standard expansion bus for the microcomputer industry.
+The S-100 bus or Altair bus, later standardized as IEEE 696-1983 (inactive-withdrawn), is an early computer bus designed in 1974 as a part of the Altair 8800.
+The S-100 bus was the first industry-standard expansion bus for the microcomputer industry.
 S-100 computers, consisting of processor and peripheral cards, were produced by a number of manufacturers.
 The S-100 bus formed the basis for homebrew computers whose builders (e.g., the Homebrew Computer Club) implemented drivers for CP/M and MP/M. These S-100 microcomputers ran the gamut from hobbyist toy to small business workstation and were common in early home computers until the advent of the IBM PC.